 The cable feels a bit cheap, but it’s nothing to really fret over.

-The clamp force is a bit tight at first, but opens up over time.
+The clamping force is a bit tight at first but opens up over time.

 There are two different models of this headphone around.
 The Austrian and the Chinese.
 Read this review to find out the differences!